Contact us today for a free consultation.

 Without an experienced attorney representing you, it's possible that:

-What is a hand injury?
+What qualifies as a hand injury?

 What are common types of hand injuries?

-Joint dislocation--Dislocations usually occur as a result of trauma to the finger.
+Joint dislocation: Dislocations usually occur as a result of trauma to the finger.
 The most likely joint to become dislocated is the proximal IP joint (PIP joint).
 This joint is the middle knuckle of the finger.
 Other joints, specifically the joints of the thumb, are less likely to become dislocated.

-Ligament injuries--Ligaments are the tissue responsible for stabilizing joints by attaching bone to bone.
+Ligament injuries: Ligaments are the tissue responsible for stabilizing joints by attaching bone to bone.
 Ligament sprains and/or tears are common in auto accidents, as these injuries are usually associated with direct trauma or hyperextension/hyperflexion of a joint.
 Steering wheels are often responsible for the hyperextension/hyperflexion of a hand joint.

 The “jamming” of a finger can also cause ligament injuries.
 Though they are generally minor, jam injuries can cause stretching or partial tearing of the ligament.

-Tendon injuries--Auto accidents often account for the type of direct trauma required to injure a tendon.
+Tendon injuries: Auto accidents often account for the type of direct trauma required to injure a tendon.
 This trauma will often leave a person with a sprain or tear.
 Tendon tears can also be the result of a laceration of the hand or crush-type injury.
 It is also possible to damage a tendon through repetitive motion, which results in tendonitis.
 Tendonitis is an inflammatory condition of tendons.
 The most common type of tendonitis injury is the carpal tunnel of the wrist, commonly referred to as "carpal tunnel syndrome."

-Hand fractures--Broken bones in the hand, as in other body parts, are generally caused by direct trauma.
+Hand fractures: Broken bones in the hand, as in other body parts, are generally caused by direct trauma.
 A common hand fracture is known as a "boxer’s fracture," which doctor's describe as break through the bones of the hand that form the knuckles.

 What causes numbness and tingling in the hand?